Teksta versija

 [21 October 2010]

-(24) If the immovable property transferred by the State has become unsuitable for the performance of the relevant function or the delegated administration task but the function or the delegated administration task is preserved and the property is not necessary for another public person or the institution thereof, the Cabinet may, following a reasoned proposal of a derived public person, authorise the alienation of such immovable property by an order in accordance with the procedures laid down in this Law.
-The Cabinet shall specify in its order the authority which organises the valuation and alienation of the specific immovable property.
-Funds acquired as a result of the alienation of the immovable property of a derived public person shall be credited to the State budget after covering the actual expenditures of alienation and the Cabinet order shall specify in what amount, for what purpose and for the development of which immovable property and associated infrastructure the funds acquired as a result of alienation shall be allocated to the following:
+(24) If the immovable property transferred by the State has become unsuitable for the performance of the relevant function or the delegated administration task but the function or the delegated administration task is preserved and the property is not necessary for another public entity or the institution thereof, the Cabinet may, following a reasoned proposal of a derived public entity, authorise the alienation of such immovable property by an order in accordance with the procedures laid down in this Law.
+The Cabinet shall specify in its order the authority which organises the appraisal and alienation of the specific immovable property and the public entity to whose budget the funds acquired as a result of the alienation shall be transferred after covering the actual expenditures of alienation.
+If the funds acquired as a result of the alienation or part thereof are to be transferred to the budget of a derived public entity after covering the actual expenditures of alienation, the Cabinet order shall specify in what amount, for what purpose and for the development of which immovable property and associated infrastructure the funds acquired as a result of alienation shall be allocated.

-(26) State or local government immovable property may be transferred without consideration into the ownership of the State or local government respectively in order to be used as a type of consideration compensation in accordance with the laws and regulations regarding the alienation of the immovable property necessary for public needs, provided that the relevant public persons have agreed upon this.
+(26) State or local government immovable property may be transferred without consideration into the ownership of the State or local government respectively in order to be used as a type of consideration compensation in accordance with the laws and regulations regarding the alienation of the immovable property necessary for public needs, provided that the relevant public entities have agreed upon this.
 The decision by the Cabinet or a local government council to transfer immovable property into the ownership without consideration shall state that the immovable property is transferred in order to be used as a type of consideration compensation for the implementation of a specific project.
-In corroborating the ownership rights to the immovable property, a note shall be made in the Land Register regarding restrictions of rights specified in the decision by the Cabinet or the local government council.
+In corroborating the ownership rights to the immovable property, a note shall be made in the Land Register on the restrictions of the rights specified in the decision by the Cabinet or the local government council.
 If the immovable property transferred is not used as a type of consideration compensation during the implementation of the project, it shall be immediately transferred to the State or local government without consideration.

-[21 October 2010; 8 July 2011; 13 June 2013; 29 October 2015; 16 June 2016; 1 February 2018; 7 December 2017]
+[21 October 2010; 8 July 2011; 13 June 2013; 29 October 2015; 16 June 2016; 1 February 2018; 7 December2017; 2 June 2022; 12 October 2023]

 Section 42.1 (1) Immovable property under jurisdiction of the State or local government may be transferred into the ownership without consideration by following the restrictions laid down in the laws and regulations regarding the handling of the immovable property under jurisdiction and the provisions of Section 42 of this Law if the immovable property under jurisdiction of the State or local government is registered in the Land Register on behalf of the State or local government concurrently with the corroboration of the ownership rights of the acquirer to the relevant property.

-(2) The decision by the Cabinet or a local government council to transfer immovable property shall authorise the acquirer of the immovable property to sign a request for corroboration regarding the registration of the immovable property in the Land Register, and also perform any other activities necessary for registering the relevant property in the Land Register.
-In such case the institution shall be released from the payment of the processing fee which is related to the registration of the immovable property and the corroboration of ownership rights in the Land Register.
+(2) The decision by the Cabinet or a local government council to transfer immovable property shall authorise the acquirer of the immovable property to sign a corroboration request for the registration of the immovable property in the Land Register, and also perform any other activities necessary for registering the relevant property in the Land Register.
+In such case, the institution shall be released from the payment of the processing fee which is related to the registration of the immovable property and the corroboration of ownership rights in the Land Register.

 [1 February 2018]

 Section 43.
-In the cases referred to in Sections 42 and 42.1 of this Law, the decision to transfer property of a public person into the ownership without consideration shall be taken by the authorities (officials) referred to in Sections 5 and 6 of this Law.
+In the cases referred to in Sections 42 and 42.1 of this Law, the decision to transfer property of a public entity into the ownership without consideration shall be taken by the authorities (officials) referred to in Sections 5 and 6 of this Law.

 [1 December 2005; 21 October 2010; 1 February 2018]

 Section 43.1 (1) The State movable property may be transferred into the ownership of foreign governments and international organisations without consideration.
-In such case the decision to transfer movable property shall be taken by the Cabinet on a case-by-case basis.
+In such case, the decision to transfer movable property shall be taken by the Cabinet on a case-by-case basis.

 (2) The Cabinet shall lay down the procedures for transferring the State movable property into the ownership of foreign governments and international organisations without consideration.